aappleton8/PlayerSlap/README.md

 This plugin gives server administrators the ability to 'slap' players as a form of punishment.
 The action of 'slapping' can involve removing health, spawning mobs, hitting the player with lightning, producing smoke and broadcasting a message.
 Different types of slaps can be defined in the config file.

 ## Versions:
-This project is currently in a development build.
+This project is currently version 1.0.0.0.
+It is designed for Minecraft Spigot versions between 1.7.x and 1.13.x.
+The latest latest can be found in the 'releases' section, and the most recent (possibly unstable) build can be found in the 'Jar' folder.

 ## License:
 This plugin and its source code are released under a MIT license (see the LICENSE file for full details).
 This plugin is copyright (c) aappleton3/aappleton8, 2018.

 ## Build:
 This plugin is built using Eclipse.
-To build the plugin, the .classpath file firstly needs to be recreated using Eclipse, and the craftbukkit-1.12.2.jar file needs to be added as an external build dependency.
+To build the plugin, the .classpath file firstly needs to be recreated using Eclipse, and the craftbukkit-1.12.2.jar file (or another appropriate version) needs to be added as an external build dependency.

 ## Commands:
 This plugin has the following commands: